openstack/barbican-specs/specs/liberty/quota-support-for-barbican-resources.rst

           204 OK

-* Delete quotas for a specific project (admin only)
+* Delete quotas for a specific project (service-admin only)

   * Deletes the configured resource quotas for the specified project.
 After this call succeeds, the default resource quotas will be